Proven-Paradox/shaper-system/Handbook.md

 * *Light* - radiance, blinding light, and holy power
 * *Dark* - draining away life essence, sharpened shadows, or unholy power

+When striking multiple targets with different Elemental Properties (such as with an area of effect Spell), first resolve all targets that are neither Resistant nor Weak to the element by rolling two ten-sided die as normal.
+After you have determined how much damage each of them receive, keep the results of those first two and roll the third die.
+Apply the highest two dice results against foes Weak to your chosen Element and the lowest two against Resistant foes.
+Extra dice rolled this way are affected by Boon and Bane normally.
+If you have to roll dice in two phases (as described in the previous paragraph), Boon or Bane triggered during the first phase (against elementally neutral targets) cannot/does not reroll the die rolled during the second phase.

+> For example, Anezka is using the Elemental Blast Ability with Ice Element.
+The Square she targets has one foe that is Weak to Ice along with two that are neutral towards Ice.
+She also has Boon 4.
+> First, to damage the two neutral opponents she rolls the normal two dice, getting a 9 and a 4.
+She rerolls the 4 and gets a 1 (Boon backfires sometimes), so her final Result is 9 + 1 + her Mental Offense.
+> She now calculates damage for the Ice-weak target by rolling a third die, getting a 3.
+Since she used Boon to reroll the 4 earlier, she cannot reroll the 3.
+She still drops the lowest die, so for this foe her final result is 9 + 3 + her Mental Offense.
+>
-> I would advise Arbiters use damage immunity sparingly, make it intuitive when it happens, and pair immunity with vulnerabilities.
-Obviously a fire spirit wouldn't care about being burned, but I would advise using resistance unless the creature involved is very strongly tied to a particular element.
+> Arbiters: I would advise you to use Immunity sparingly, make it intuitive when it happens, and pair it with Weaknesses.
+Obviously spirit composed entirely of flames wouldn't care about being burned, but if it's at all ambiguous cases I would advise using Resistance instead of Immunity.

 #### Guardian Strike
 Abilities with this Keyword allow a character to convert their defense into offense.
 If the Ability is an [Attack](#attack), the user may use Physical Defense - 10 in place of Physical Offense.
 If the Ability is a [Spell](#spell), the user may use Mental Defense - 10 in place of Mental Offense.